-I am a freelance artist based near Edinburgh in Scotland.
+I am a freelance artist based in East Lothian in Scotland, not far from the centre of Edinburgh.
 I produce detailed architectural illustrations and historical reconstructions using digital techniques; computer-based 3D modelling and animation.

 I produce artwork for inclusion in property guidebooks, interpretive signage, audio-visual, video and interactive multimedia programmes found in exhibitions, museums and visitor attractions.
-Historic Environment Scotland, English Heritage and The Royal Collection Trust are among clients who I have recently produced work for.
+My clients include The Royal Collection Trust, Historic Environment Scotland, Historic Royal Palaces, English Heritage and Glasgow School of Art.

 About my work